-The Tom Osborne state doesn’t get quite the same Midwestern winter flick in the privates that you might think it did, were you just pre-judging it based on that one Alexander Payne film and a vague sense of where it sits in America.
-Winters are actually downright moderate in western Nebraska thanks to the moderating effects of the chinook winds coming off the Rockies, while people in the east are forced to just hunker down with their stockpiles of corn and watch old tapes of Coach Osborne speaking on farm subsidies interspersed with quick clips of Eric Crouch scrambling for touchdowns.
+The Tom Osborne state doesn’t get quite the same Midwestern winter gut punch that you might think.
+Winters are actually downright moderate in western Nebraska thanks to the moderating effects of the Chinook winds coming off the Rockies, while people in the east are forced to just hunker down with their stockpiles of corn and watch old tapes of Coach Osborne speaking on farm subsidies interspersed with quick clips of Eric Crouch scrambling for touchdowns.

 24. New Jersey

 Imagine getting on a train on a winter morning, everybody wrapped in their puffy coats, salty and bleary-eyed.
-There’s one seat left… between two dudes who definitely appear to be obnoxious, insufferable assholes.
+There’s one seat left… between two dudes who definitely appear to be obnoxious.
 But hey, it’s a seat, so you take it.
 Yet, when you sit, you get the sense both of these guys regard YOU as the asshole.
 Now imagine that morning lasts for a few months.
-This is winter in New Jersey, starring Philly and New York as your asshole neighbors.
+This is winter in New Jersey, starring Philly and New York as your bus buddies.

 21. Rhode Island

-Unlike the issues in generalizing the climates of some of these large states, Rhode Island suffers from the opposite sort of problem -- it basically just gets a little bit of whatever Mass and Connecticut are having.
-Also, you can’t enjoy Del’s Frozen Lemonades when your Kia Sorento is buried under 28in of snow and they’ve completely shut down 295 AND the Providence Place mall.
+Unlike the issues in generalizing the climates of some of these large states, Rhode Island suffers from the opposite sort of problem—it basically just gets a little bit of whatever Mass and Connecticut are having.
+Also, you can’t enjoy Del’s Frozen Lemonades when your car is buried under 28in of snow and they’ve completely shut down 295 AND the Providence Place mall.